Never ask to borrow money from a friend or family member. If you do, you’re likely asking for trouble.

 I asked him how he got down $7,000 when you can’t start a gambling tab at Lucky Chances.
 He said the $7,000 was from borrowing $5,000 from his best friend and $2,000 from his girlfriend.
 He lost it all.

 “I tell you, man.
 I was feeling it that night!
-I was up $2,600 after a couple hours, but suddenly, my luck started going cold.
+At one point, I was up $2,600 after a couple hours.
+But suddenly, my luck started going cold.
 I couldn’t catch a lucky break.
 And when I pressed, I just lost more.

 Now I’m here playing this $1-$1-$2 game trying to win some money a little at a time.
 But I have no patience for this small game.
 I was making $100 – $200 bets in Baccarat.
 Here, a big bet is like $40,” Vien explained.